Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Homeostasis
   - Circadian rhythms
   - Pituitary gland
-- Homeostasis: the processes of the body that maintain an constant, narrow, internal environment such as temperature and heart rate.
+- *Homeostasis*: the processes of the body that maintain an constant, narrow, internal environment such as temperature and heart rate.
-- Neurohormones: substances released into the blood by neurons.
+- *Neurohormones*: substances released into the blood by neurons.
 - E.g. Oxytocin (love hormone) and vasopressin (blood volume and salt concentration).
 - The hypothalamus is the true master gland of the endocrine system as it controls all other glands in the body.
 - The ANS deals with our flight-or-fight response.